This much-loved cat breed has sparked many debates in recent years, as to whether these majestic felines should be indoor or outdoor cats.

 The Maine Coon was formerly a wild cat breed living in Maine, in the United States.

-They lived for decades on their own, surviving even the harshest winter climates, which clearly indicates that this cat breed is more than capable of looking after themselves!
+They lived for decades on their own, surviving even the harshest winter climates, which clearly indicates that this cat breed is more than capable of looking after itself!

 These large cats are more than capable of hunting and eating their prey to survive.